University of Potsdam: Tuition fees and scholarships

 Tuition fees at University of Potsdam vary, depending on nationality and programme of study.
 For German and EU/EEA students there is currently no tuition fee, however, several additional fees such as for the students union as well as mandatory public transportation tickets for students have to be paid.
 For non-EU/EEA students tuition fees may apply.

 For both EU/EEA students as well as non-EU/EEA students a variety of financial assistance and scholarships is available.
 The University of Potsdam does not provide scholarships directly.
 Among others, the German Academic Exchange Service (Deutscher Akademischer Austauschdienst – DAAD) offers a very extensive scholarship programme.
 Students or post-graduates can apply for a wide variety of scholarships, but the conditions and opportunities vary according to the country of origin and field of study.
 Other scholarship providers also have varying prerequisites regarding country of origin, field of study, prior academic performance, the duration of the scholarship, etc.

 The prerequisites and the weighting of the various criteria for stipends are determined by the individual profiles of the foundation providing for the scholarships.
 For example, one's previous marks or grades are weighted differently by the various foundations.
 For some foundations, previous marks are weighted as the main criteria, and the social situation of the applicant is given significantly less weight.
 For other scholarships, good marks are important in order to receive a scholarship, but this does not mean that an applicant qualifies for one.
 Many foundations give significant weight to financial need, engagement in the civil society, or a developed personal profile.
 Willingness to participate in the respective foundation's programme is also important to some foundations.
 Information is available at University of Potsdam for students wishing to apply.

 Rankings

+The University of Potsdam is ranked within several well-recognized global college and university rankings.
+According to the QS World University Rankings 2024, it holds the 460th position worldwide and the 25th place within Germany.
+Similarly, the Times Higher Education World University Rankings (THE) for 2024 rank the institution between 201-250 globally and approximately 22-24 nationally.
+Furthermore, the Academic Ranking of World Universities (ARWU) 2023 positions the University of Potsdam within the 401-500 bracket on the international stage, and within the 25-31 range in Germany.

 The University of Potsdam was ranked #30 in the World in the Times Higher Education Young University Rankings 2021.
 It was also ranked #41 in the world in Nature's Top 175 Young Universities Ranking.

 The university has a particularly strong linguistics programme, ranked #51–100 in the QS World University Rankings for Linguistics.
 The Digital Engineering faculty, which is led by the Hasso Plattner Institute, runs Germany's top-ranked computer science-related study programme according to the CHE 2019/2020 ranking, which is Germany's largest academic ranking.